awslabs/goformation/README.md

         - [Unmarhalling CloudFormation YAML/JSON into Go structs](#unmarhalling-cloudformation-yamljson-into-go-structs)
     - [Updating CloudFormation / SAM Resources in GoFormation](#updating-cloudformation-sam-resources-in-goformation)
     - [Contributing](#contributing)

+> WARNING: This library does not currently implement any processing of CloudFormation Intrinsic Functions.
+>
+> Intrinsic functions in YAML short form (e.g. !Sub) will choke the parser.
+> Intrinsic functions in long or short form, in JSON or YAML templates will be replaced will nil values.
+>
+> This is something that we are working on as a priority, but depends on patching Go's YAML parser.

 ## Main features

 * Describe CloudFormation / SAM templates as Go structs, and then turn it into JSON/YAML